 - They are used only at the time of sexual intercourse.

-- They do not affect future fertility for either a woman or a man.
+- They do not affect future fertility for either partner.

 - They are less expensive than hormonal methods of birth control.